timescale/docs/timescale-forge/disk-management.md

 1. In the Timescale Forge console, navigate to `Services` and click the service you want to adjust.
 Navigate to the `Operations` tab, and go to the `Resources` section.
 1. Adjust the sliders for CPU and disk size as required.
 If you increase the disk size past a certain point, you may also need to increase the CPU size to handle the increased disk size.
 1. Review the new sizes and costs in the panel on the right-hand side, and click `Restart and apply` when you are happy with the changes.
 1. The resources take a few seconds to increase, and when the increase is complete, your database is immediately available on the new resources.
+There is no downtime associated with this action.
 If your database is in read-only mode, the read-only protection is automatically removed, and you can begin writing data immediately.

 *Insert screenshot here*